My legacy: What will be left when I'm gone?

 My 90-year-old father-in-law -- Paul Reed -- died one Saturday morning.
 The next Tuesday I

-conducted his funeral at Bethany First Church of the Nazarene. [
+conducted his funeral in the sanctuary of Bethany (OK) First Church of the Nazarene. [

 more on my father-in-law ]

 Having to put together a funeral service and prepare a sermon for it has made me think a lot

 about what I want to be remembered for.

 What kind of legacy do I want to leave?
 To be sure, I probably have a few years left.

 However, when the time comes and I'm gone, what will people remember about me?
 Or, even

 more than that, what kind of influence do I hope will remain in those people who crossed paths